RefresherTowel/docs/echo/echo_chamber/scripting.md

   - Additional details:
     - The function is polled each frame while this context is active.
 - `BindBlock(_action_id)`: Bind an action to a blocker (prevents inheritance).
+  - Arguments:
+    - `_action_id` `String` Action id to bind.
+  - Returns: `Struct.EchoChamberInputContext`
+  - Additional details:
+    - Blocks inheritance from the parent context for this action id.
 - `ClearAction(_action_id)`: Clear a local action binding so the parent can take over.
+  - Arguments:
+    - `_action_id` `String` Action id to clear.
+  - Returns: `Struct.EchoChamberInputContext`
+  - Additional details:
+    - Clears only the local binding; parent bindings (if any) will be used again.

 ---